 The U.S. Centers for Disease Control and prevention is particularly involved in controlling exposure to biohazardous materials.
 The agency includes the Environmental Health Services, which is charged with preventing the spread of biohazardous waste to members of the public and throughout the environment more generally.

 The CDC is also deeply involved in developing meaningful protocols to protect those individuals involved in biohazard cleanup, also known as biohazard remediation.
 The CDC provides resources for a broad spectrum of individuals who might be involved in cleaning up biological waste like blood and other bodily fluids.
 These include resources for private citizens with a more minor cleanup at their homes, healthcare and medical workers, and biohazard remediation specialists that address the aftermath of traumatic events or unattended deaths.

 In addition to protocols for cleaning up the different categories of biohazardous waste, there are requirements to disposing of these materials.
 These requirements are contingent upon the physical nature of the waste.
-For example, blood and bodily fluids have different containment, transport, and disposal protocols than is the case for contaminated (or potentially contaminated) sharps.
+For example, blood and bodily fluids have different containment, transport, and disposal protocols that are the case for contaminated (or potentially contaminated) sharps.